 Just pay for that flight with your Capital One Venture or Venture X card, go to your account a few days later, and remove it from your statement for 46,000 Capital One miles.
 That's all it takes.

 There are a few advantages to covering travel charges with miles beyond convenience.
 For starters, it's one of the few ways to make a flight completely free, as your Capital One miles will cover the taxes and fees that a traditional airline award booking would not – plus, you'll still earn miles with the airline you're flying.
-And most importantly, you're booking directly with the airline – not through a third-party online travel agency that could mess up your booking.
+Most importantly, you're booking directly with the airline—not through a third-party online travel agency that could complicate your booking later on.

-But if you want to get more value from your Capital One miles, you'll want to look into Capital One transfer partners.
+But if you want to get more value from your Capital One miles, you'll want to study up on Capital One's transfer partners.

 Read our guide to Capital One transfer partners and learn how you can transfer your miles!

-This one requires a bit more work, but the savings are worth it.
+I'll be honest, this one requires a bit of work … but the savings are worth it.
 You can book United flights from the mainland all the way to Hawaii for just 20,000 miles roundtrip.
+With the current offer on the Venture X, you'd have enough miles to book six flights to Hawaii and back.

-It hinges on using Turkish Miles & Smiles program, another 1:1 transfer partner and one of the most underrated options in Capital One's arsenal.
-Case in point: Turkish's award chart makes it possible to fly from almost anywhere in the U.S. to Hawaii and back for just 20,000 miles roundtrip – or 40,000 miles in first class.
+But it all hinges on using the Turkish Miles & Smiles program, another 1:1 transfer partner, and one of the most underrated options in Capital One's arsenal.
+Case in point: Turkish's award chart makes it possible to fly from anywhere in the U.S. to Hawaii and back for just 20,000 miles roundtrip – or just 30,000 miles in business class.

 So what's the problem?
 Well, booking is a bit of a pain.
 For starters, you'll need to find award availability through United.com or another site like Singapore's.
 From there, you might have luck finding and booking straight through Turkish's website, but it can be incredibly hit or miss.